shawnmcmahon/race-average-problem/README.md

 ### Overview

 The sailboat race is heating up!
 The competition is fierce this year and many contestants are expected to compete.
 We need a way to calculate the average minutes it takes to complete the race between all the contestants.
 This application was created to solve this problem.
+The user inputs the race time and upon submit the race time is calculated in minutes and displayed in the results area.
+Average time for the race is updated with each submission.

 ### Format